nelsonaloysio/networkx-temporal/docs/source/examples/metrics.rst

    >>> TG.to_undirected().temporal_neighbors("c")

-   {'a', 'b', 'd'}
+   ['b', 'd', 'a']

-Lastly, we may also restrict the search to a specific snapshot or time window, e.g., from :math:`t=2` to :math:`t=4`:
+Lastly, we may also restrict the search to a specific snapshot or time window using indexes:

 .. code-block:: python

-   >>> TG.temporal_neighbors("c", start=2, end=4)
+   >>> TG[0:2].temporal_neighbors("c")

-   {'a', 'd'}
+   ['b']

 .. note::

-   The method :func:`~networkx_temporal.graph.TemporalGraph.temporal_neighbors` returns a set of neighbors considering all snapshots, while the method :func:`~networkx_temporal.graph.TemporalGraph.neighbors` returns a list of neighbors for each node in each snapshot.
+   Indexing follows Python conventions and is inclusive on the left and exclusive on the right, i.e., the above example returns the neighbors of node :math:`c` at time steps :math:`t=0` and :math:`t=1`.